alexander784/Booking/README.md

  1. React: This project is built using the React library to create a dynamic and interactive user interface.

-2. Redux: State management is handled efficiently with Redux, ensuring a smooth flow of data throughout the app.

-3. React Router: Navigation is powered by React Router, enabling seamless transitions between different views within the application.
+2. React Router: Navigation is powered by React Router, enabling seamless transitions between different views within the application.

 ## Author: